-Freelancers can sometimes seem like a mythical beast to those who work in full-time employment.
-Like the Sirens of Greek mythology, from afar they look great.
-They get to wear what they want, work from home and pick their own hours.
-Up closer inspection, though, life as a freelancer isn’t quite so leisurely.
-It’s certainly not easy, and is far from the carefree life many others assume it to be.
-So what, exactly, is a freelancer?
+Freelancers can sometimes seem like a mythical beast to those work in full-time employment.
+From afar, they look great; they get to wear what they want, work from home and pick their own hours.
+On closer inspection, though, life isn’t always quite so leisurely.
+It’s certainly not easy, and it’s far from the carefree life many assume it to be.

 Essentially, it’s someone who works for themselves.
-This means they don’t have your run-of-the-mill employment contract with a company (although there are plenty of people who do freelance work in their spare time outside their normal job).
+This means they don’t have your usual, run-of-the-mill employment contract with a company (although there are plenty of people who do freelance work in their spare time outside their normal job).
 You may also be pondering the origin of the word ‘freelance’!

 This means a freelancer must go out and find work themselves.
 This can be done in a number of ways and, usually, an array of methods have to be employed.
 It can include networking events, word-of-mouth, job posting sites (see our article six freelance job sites that actually pay well) and the tried-and-true CV-spraying.
-Often, freelancers may not know when their next job will be coming in – so half the battle is constantly searching for new work.
+Often, freelancers won’t know when their next job will be coming in – half the battle is constantly searching for new work.

 All jobs vary in size as well, so it’s pretty common for a freelancer to be working on a number of projects at once.
 This also means they can have several different clients at the same time.
 A freelancer, therefore, has to be well-organised.
 This means keeping tabs on various conversations, deadlines and work in tandem.
 Without organisational skills, freelancers can really suffer.

-In the end, a freelancer is someone who is willing to take risks.
-Risks that involve putting the responsibility of their working life and career progression on themselves and doing all they can make rent at the end of the month.
+In the end, a freelancer is someone who’s willing to take risks.
+Risks that involve putting the responsibility of their working life and career progression on themselves and doing all they can to make their rent at the end of the month.